Back to articles list

 This step will probably be an interview of the top few applicants.
 Small- and medium-sized companies use Interview Management Software to streamline the recruitment process.
 It is the most important step in the process because the applicants can speak for themselves, demonstrate their competence and personality, and determine if the company and position will be a good fit for them.
 After this step, the best applicant will receive an offer.
 If they accept, the recruitment process for that position is over.
 If the applicant refuses the job offer, the company will make an offer to their next choice.

-• Are there differences in the recruitment process for small, medium, and large businesses?
-How will we solve them in our model?
+• Are there any differences in the key recruiting metrics and processes for small, medium, and large businesses?

 There will be certain differences in the recruitment processes of small, medium, and large companies.
 Plus, the process will vary by the positions being recruited.
 Think how different the required skills and experiences are for a content manager, an ornithologist, and a cruise ship captain.
 Some jobs will have more tests and interviews, others may only have a few.
 But in the end, it all comes down to getting the right answers and to ranking applicants.